AnotherUser9898/Learnings-and-notes/Databases/Database Storage.md

 ## Disk-Oriented DBMS Overview

-The database is all on disk, and the data in database files is organised as files, which are  themselves organised into pages, with the first page being the [[Page Directory|directory page]].
+The database is all on disk, and the data in database files is organized as files, which are  themselves organized into pages, with the first page being the [[Page Directory|directory page]].
 To operate on the data, the DBMS needs to bring the data into memory.
 It does this by having a buffer pool that manages the data movement back and forth between disk and memory.
 The DBMS also has an execution engine that will execute queries.
 The execution engine will ask the buffer pool for a specific page, and the buffer pool will take care of bringing that page into memory and giving the execution engine a pointer to that page in memory.
 The buffer pool manager will ensure that the page is there while the execution engine operates on that part of memory.

 ## File Storage